tpisel/housing-project/README.md

 As the column names in these files are are abbreviated, a reference document with longer column names is included in `cell_descriptors.csv`

-Data from the PlanningApplications API: https://www.planningalerts.org.au/api/howto This data is collected by their API, and is free to the public for non-commercial use.
+Data from the PlanningApplications API: https://www.planningalerts.org.au/api/howto

+This data is scraped from council sites, and is free to the public for non-commercial use via their API.

 GeoScape LGA data: Incorporates or developed using Administrative Boundaries © Geoscape Australia licensed by the Commonwealth of Australia under Creative Commons Attribution 4.0 International licence (CC BY 4.0)

-**This dataset was originally found on data.gov.au "VIC Local Government Areas - Geoscape Administrative Boundaries".
+This dataset was originally found on data.gov.au "VIC Local Government Areas - Geoscape Administrative Boundaries".
 Please visit the source to access the original metadata of the dataset: https://data.gov.au/data/dataset/bdf92691-c6fe-42b9-a0e2-a4cd716fa811

+Please note that at time of submission the LGA shapefiles API endpoint is unstable, but extracts from it have been made and are available on request.

 ## Referenced sources and materials

 Materials other than those covered in class are as follows:

-Referred to https://popsql.com/learn-sql/sql-server/how-to-have-multiple-counts-in-sql-server for guidance in compiling the regex for data cleaning
+- Referred to https://popsql.com/learn-sql/sql-server/how-to-have-multiple-counts-in-sql-server for guidance in compiling the regex for data cleaning
-ChatGPT was used to identify bugs in database cleaning and offer potential solutions (not very useful) D3 and Python documentation of data cleaning StackOverfloww
+- ChatGPT was used to identify bugs in database cleaning and offer potential solutions (not very useful)
+- D3 and Python documentation of data cleaning
+- StackOverflow